compiled by Christopher Flaherty from various sources

 In addition, Bottlecaps (the "Official Newsletter of the Dr Pepper Museum and Free Enterprise Institute") emphasizes in their Vol. I, 1999, issue: "Prune juice is not and never has been in Dr Pepper.
 The prune juice rumor is an old story that has been in circulation since the 1930s."

-The corporation also highlights this "Fun Fact" on its web site: "Contrary to popular misconception, Dr Pepper never has and never will contain prune juice."
+The corporation also used to highlight this "Fun Fact" on its web site back in 2003: "Contrary to popular misconception, Dr Pepper never has and never will contain prune juice."

 Are we all clear on this now?